 Add $89 — for an in-depth personal critique of the first 10 pages of your novel.
 Spaces with faculty for these critiques are very limited, and participating attendees get an in-person meeting at the workshop.
 Options:

-- Young adult, middle grade, and children’s picture books: Faculty member Gabrielle Prendergast, author of YA / MG / PB books for kids, will get your work in advance, edit the first 10 double-spaced pages of your story, meet with you for at least 10 minutes at the workshop to discuss his thoughts, and pass along written critique notes at the meeting.
+- Young adult, middle grade, and children’s picture books: Faculty member Gabrielle Prendergast, author of YA / MG / PB books for kids, will get your work in advance, critique the first 10 double-spaced pages of your story, meet with you for at least 10 minutes at the workshop to discuss her thoughts, and pass along written critique notes at the meeting.
 For picture book critiques, 1,000 words maximum please (can include illustrations or not).

 - Science fiction, fantasy, mystery, thriller, suspense, romance (no erotica), contemporary/mainstream fiction, literary fiction, historical fiction, young adult (including genre YA and SF/F): Faculty member Amber Royer, author and writing instructor repped by Jennie Goloboy of Donald Maass Literary Agency, will get your work in advance, critique the first 10 double-spaced pages of your story, meet with you for at least 10 minutes at the workshop to discuss her thoughts, and pass along written critique notes at the meeting.
 When dealing with a manuscript, Amber focuses on sound psychological character creation, and will help you ensure that your characters are displaying agency right off the bat, which will ensure that your story has the kind of momentum agents and editors are looking for.

 How to pay/register — Registration is now open for 2020.

 To register by Google Forms, click on the link below to fill out the form.
 Once you submit the form and let us know everything you want at the conference, you will get instructions on how to pay by PayPal or check.

 Once the Google form is complete and payment is made (either check or PayPal), you will have reserved a seat at the event.